pkp/pkp-docs/dev/contributors/index.md

 ## Teams

-PKP's developers are organized into three development teams.
-As a contributor, you should try to determine which team is most appropriate for the work you want to contribute.
+PKP's developers work collaboratively across all parts of the software.
+However, we have appointed three leads who focus on different parts of the software.

 | Team | Leader | Responsibilities |
 | --- | --- | --- |